PX4/PX4-user_guide/en/middleware/mavlink.md

 The MAVLink toolchain includes code generators that create programming-language-specific libraries from these definitions for sending and receiving messages.
 Note that most generated libraries do not create code to implement microservices.

-The MAVLink project defines a number of [standard messages, commands](https://mavlink.io/en/messages/common.html) and [microservices](https://mavlink.io/en/services/) for exchanging data.
+The MAVLink project standardizes a number of messages, commands, enumerations, and microservices, for exchanging data using the following definition files (note that higher level files _include_ the definitions of the files below them):

+- [development.xml](https://mavlink.io/en/messages/development.html) — Definitions that are proposed to be part of the standard.
+  The definitions move to `common.xml` if accepted following testing.
+- [common.xml](https://mavlink.io/en/messages/common.html) — A "library" of definitions meeting many common UAV use cases.
-These are the definitions that most flight stacks, ground stations, and MAVLink peripherals, are likely to support.
+  These are supported by many flight stacks, ground stations, and MAVLink peripherals.
+  Flight stacks that use these definitions are more likely to interoperate.
+- [standard.xml](https://mavlink.io/en/messages/standard.html) — Definitions that are actually standard.
+  They are present on the vast majority of flight stacks and implemented in the same way.
+- [minimal.xml](https://mavlink.io/en/messages/minimal.html) — Definitions required by a minimal MAVLink implementation.

 The project also hosts [dialect XML definitions](https://mavlink.io/en/messages/#dialects), which contain MAVLink definitions that are specific to a flight stack or other stakeholder.

 The protocol relies on each end of the communication having a shared definition of what messages are being sent.